 ONE DAY WILDLIFE TOUR TO YALA PARK

-Yala one day safari is the most popular wildlife holiday in Sri Lanka and can be booked from Colombo and beach holidays destination on the western and southern coast. one day safari tour from Yala national park had been not possible in the past due to the time taken to reach Yala from Colombo.
-However, with the completion of the southern express way, the journey from Colombo Colombo to Yala national park has been reduced by 3 hours.
-However, the one-day Yala safari begins early morning from Colombo (04.00 hrs) and return to Colombo in the afternoon.
+Yala one-day safari is the most popular wildlife holiday in Sri Lanka and can be booked from Colombo and beach holidays destination on the western and southern coast. one day safari tour from Yala national park had been not possible in the past due to the time taken to reach Yala from Colombo.
+However, with the completion of the southern expressway, the journey from Colombo to Yala national park has been reduced by 3 hours.
+However, the one-day Yala safari begins early morning from Colombo (04.00 hrs) and returns to Colombo in the afternoon.

 TWO DAYS YALA SAFARI FROM COLOMBO

 Two days Yala safari is another popular tour among travellers.
-These two days Sri Lanka safari not only includes Yala safari but also visit many other places on the southern and western coastal belt.
+These two days of Sri Lanka safari not only includes Yala safari but also visits many other places on the southern and western coastal belt.
 The overnight stay will be in a hotel in Yala.
-The tour includes visits to Galle fort, Hikkaduwa beach, Madu river estuary.
+The tour includes many other important places to visit in Sri Lanka such as Galle fort, Hikkaduwa beach, and Madu river estuary.

 SPOTTING LEOPARDS ON YALA SAFARI

 It is highly recommended to set off on a full-day jeep safari in order to get the most success from your safari.
-Usually spotting leopard is the expectation of most visitors and you are well on your way to realize it on a full day Yala safari.
+Usually spotting leopards is the expectation of most visitors and you are well on your way to realising it on a full-day Yala safari.